 We think it inadvisable to drink alcohol and take Tylenol (acetaminophen).
 And by the way, aspirin might not be such a good idea either.
 Alcohol can dissolve away the protective mucous lining in the stomach.
 Taking a standard dose (two tablets) of aspirin after a night on the town could lead to significant stomach irritation and possibly even an ulcer.
 Ditto for NSAIDs like ibuprofen or naproxen.

-If you do drink alcohol, even just occasionally, we think you probably should find other ways to relieve your headaches or arthritis pain when you have had a drink.
+If you do drink alcohol, even just occasionally, we think you probably should find other ways to relieve your headaches or arthritis pain when you have had a few drinks.
 You may want to consider using home remedies or eating anti-inflammatory foods that are far less likely to damage your stomach or your liver.